cbg-ethz/QuasiFit/README.md

 David Seifert (david.seifert@bsse.ethz.ch)
 Niko Beerenwinkel (niko.beerenwinkel@bsse.ethz.ch)

+## Citation
+If you find QuasiFit useful, please cite our paper in Genetics

+   David Seifert, Francesca Di Giallonardo, Karin J. Metzner, Huldrych F. Günthard, and Niko Beerenwinkel.
+   **A Framework for Inferring Fitness Landscapes of Patient-Derived Viruses Using Quasispecies Theory.**
+   _Genetics_ 2015, 199(1).
+   DOI: 10.1534/genetics.114.172312

 ## Introduction
 QuasiFit is an MCMC sampler that implements (relative) fitness inference for NGS data assuming a mutation-selection equilibrium.
 From the posterior, neutral networks and epistasis can be determined.